 - A major question is whether the US mortality rate increased under covid.

 - It appears that the deaths have been falsified.

-The reporting of covid deaths has been irresponsible in that covid have been reported as the primary cause of death.
+The reporting of covid deaths has been irresponsible in that covid has been reported as the primary cause of death.
 In nearly all cases, covid has been one of many contributors to a person’s death.
 The statistics presented by medical authorities on the number of covid deaths is false.
-It is based upon whether a person died, who also tested positive using a PCR test.
+It is based on whether a person died, who also tested positive using a PCR test.
 However, as I cover in the article Understanding the PCR Test and How There Was Never a Reliable Test for Covid.
 This means that no one has any idea how many people died from covid, as most of the positive PRC tests were false positives.

-The only way to ascertain the actual mortality rate from covid is to check year over year mortality numbers.
+The only way to ascertain the actual mortality rate from covid is to check year-over-year mortality numbers.

 Our References for This Article

 If you want to see our references for this article and related Brightwork articles, visit this link.